M66B/FairEmail/FAQ.md

 * Removes old image files
 * Removes old local contacts
 * Removes old log entries

-You can see when the last cleanup was performed at the bottom of the advanced options.

 Note that the cleanup job will only run when the synchronize service is active.